 Haven Pod, Neyland

-A cabin style lodge which takes the phrase "waterfront accommodation" to a new level.
-The cabin-style lodge floats on the water in the marina surrounding by boats and the stunning Pembrokeshire National Park.
+A cabin style lodge which takes the phrase 'waterfront accommodation' to a new level.
+The cabin-style lodge floats on the water in the marina surrounding by boats and the stunning Pembrokeshire Coast National Park.
 The eco-friendly cabin, which sleeps two adults and two children, is built from ethically-sourced balau and cedar wood, floating on up-cycled pontoons and finished with Fair Trade products.
 The pod itself has all the amenities families would need from a self-catered accommodation including a kitchenette and kitchen essentials, a dining table and chairs, TV, sofa, Wi-Fi and a stunning private terrace.